 Web analysis using Google Analytics

-You can object to the use of your data by Google Analytics by installing a so-called add-on on your browser.
-In order to do this, you can follow the link below, which will take you to Google’s website: Deactivation add-on for browser by Google Analytics
+You can object to the use of your data by Google Analytics by installing an add-on in your browser.
+In order to do this, you can follow the link below, which will take you to Google’s website: Deactivation add-on for browsers by Google Analytics: Deactivation add-on for browser by Google Analytics

 Logging/Server log data

 We reserve the right to check these data retrospectively if we become aware of concrete indications that there has been some unlawful use.
-These data are deleted immediately as soon as they are no longer required for their purpose, but in any event no later than after six months.
+These data shall be deleted after no more than 14 days.